 If you are confident you can pay off the balance in a short period, such as six months, a balance transfer credit card may be an excellent way to spend that money and pay zero interest – that is, as long as you pay off the balance before the promotional period ends.
-To help you choose a card that’s best for you, read our head-to-head comparison for the best balance transfer credit cards in Canada.
+To help you choose a card that’s best for you, read our head-to-head comparison of the best balance transfer credit cards in Canada.

 If you are in the habit of paying off your credit card every month, and you never miss a monthly payment, you should find a credit card that will best reward your spending habits with cash back or travel rewards.

 Rewards credit cards and cash back credit cards can be a great way to profit from your daily spending, but only if you are diligent and pay your balance off every month.
 If you don’t, you’ll incur interest charges as high as 19.99%, or penalty interest charges that are even higher.
 These charges are enough to wipe out any rewards you’ve accrued on your spending, so it’s important to follow the tips above and avoid paying hundreds of dollars in easily avoidable interest charges.
 Above all, do your homework: read up on the best credit cards in Canada, and choose a credit card that best suits your lifestyle and financial situation.

 The Best Credit Cards by Category: